 to negotiate what they want from an employer.

 Increasingly, candidates are beginning to understand their worth.
 As a result, it makes them less willing to put up with bad recruitment experiences or compromise for less than they expect from employers, including higher salaries, flexible working hours, better employee benefits and more.
-Actually, on many occasions during job interviews, applicants might seem like they are the ones interviewing the company, and not the other way around.
+Actually, on many occasions during job interviews, applicants might seem like they are the ones interviewing the company and not the other way around.

 However, it doesn't always mean that companies have to spend money in order to meet candidate expectations.
-HR leaders can focus on creating more diverse recruitment strategies or on building a stronger employer brand, instead.
+HR leaders can focus on creating more diverse recruitment strategies or on building a stronger employer brand instead.

 Early Candidate Engagement

 Many companies are starting to adopt now proactive engagement strategies to effectively keep candidates around and happy.
-Recruiters reach out to applicants early and often during the hiring process, hoping to build the kind of relationship with them that will drive them to choose a position in their organization over a competitor’s.
+Recruiters reach out to applicants early and often during the hiring process, hoping to build the kind of relationship with them that will drive them to choose a position in their organisation over a competitor’s.

-In order to achieve that kind of connection with the candidate, good research before reaching out can help you personalize your communication and show them that you actually care about offering them a role that will motivate them and keep them happy.
+In order to achieve that kind of connection with the candidate, good research before reaching out can help you personalise your communication and show them that you actually care about offering them a role that will motivate them and keep them happy.